ajmalgazali/Scammer-project.py/README.md

-# Scammer-project.py
+# Students grades project
-A Python base project designed to identify, analyze  and demonstrate common scam patterns for cybersecurity learning and awareness purpose.
+A basic script to manage and calculate students grade records.